 *Based off of Capterra ChMS buyers in 2013.

 Now that you know what you're looking for, it's time to start shopping around.
 But be forewarned…you won't be able to necessarily just live by “ask and you shall receive” when it comes to finding the right ChMS, so if you want to get exactly what you want in a system, you've got some work to do.
 Your first task to prep for the ChMS search is to create a list of possible software solutions for your church.

 The Last Judgement

 Capterra's ChMS software directory has all ~200 church management solutions listed in one place.
 Use the filtering tool to check off your must-have features and narrow down the list to a much more manageable size.

 The goal is to create a list of 3-5 ChMS solutions that you'll evaluate more closely.
 But if your requirements are pretty basic, narrowing your results could still leave you with 15, 20, or even more viable options.
 Alternatively, your needs could be so specific that after filtering the list down, you're only left with 1 result.
 That's why in Chapter 2 we said to only focus on your top 10-15 features… hopefully those should leave you with a manageable number of options to evaluate.
 If they don't or if going through this process is overwhelming—or even just a pain—we're happy to do the work for you.
-Just sign up for a free consultation with a Capterra Software Advisor, and we'll create the short list for you.
+Just use the filter on our directory to narrow down the church management software options based on your needs.